-Her professional contributions encompass numerous national boards and committees for such organizations as the Association of Research Libraries, the Center for Research Libraries, the Greater Western Library Alliance, and SPARC.
+Her professional contributions encompass numerous national boards and committees for such organizations as the National Science Communication Board, the Association of Research Libraries, the Center for Research Libraries, the Greater Western Library Alliance, and SPARC.
 In 2011-12, Joyce served as President of the Association of College and Research Libraries.
-Her passion lies in the interweaving paths of scholarship and interdisciplinary knowledge that libraries inspire, promote and preserve in many forms.
-As a researcher, she is interested in the history of anthropology and evolution, scholarly communication, digital scholarship, the future of libraries, and leadership.